-2. Unlock the seatback by pulling the release knob and then fold the seatback down.
+2. Unlock the seatback by pulling the - CONTINUED -

+release strap and then fold the seatback down.

 To return the seatback to its original position, raise the seatback until it locks into place and make sure that it is securely locked.